 Value Capture is proud to be a licensed affiliate of the Shingo Institute, which enables our team to teach the Shingo Model's framework of organizational excellence throughout a series of workshops.
 Value Capture considers the workshops to be essential learning for leaders and managers who are dedicated to building the principles-based culture, systems and tools required to achieve sustainable, excellent performance and results.
 The Shingo Institute is respected globally for its education and research into a deceptively simple question – What makes some organizations truly and sustainably excellent?

-REGISTER TODAY for Enterprise Alignment, one of the "deep-dive" Shingo workshops, virtually hosted by Penn Medicine Lancaster General Health, November 16 - 17, 2021.
+REGISTER TODAY for Build Excellence, the capstone Shingo workshop, virtually hosted by Penn Medicine Lancaster General Health, January 25-26, 2022.

 Shana Padgett and Ken Segel recently joined Mark Graban on our Habitual Excellence podcast to discuss several Shingo-centered topics, including what the Shingo Model demonstrates, the Guiding Principles and their link to systems, behaviors and results, and our workshops.
 Below are some excerpts from the podcast episode.

 Shana: “The framework really allows you to get back to first principles.
 So why are you here?
 Who do you serve?
 What do you stand for?
 And then it has a really great way of helping us understand what's helping you get the results and culture you want, or what's getting in the way of getting that culture or results that you need.”